 Questions to Ask When Buying a Variable Annuity

-If you or a family member is looking at a variable annuity, be sure to ask these questions at a minimum:
+If you or a family member is looking at a variable annuity, be sure to ask the provider these questions:

-- Do you have a fiduciary duty to her?
+- Do you have a fiduciary duty to buyers of the annuity?

-- What accounts were you talking with her about putting into a variable annuity (rolling a 401k, 403b, CDs, etc.) and what sum of money in total?
+- Which accounts were you suggesting to put into the variable annuity (rolling a 401(k), 403(b), CDs, etc.) and what sum of money in total?

-- What sales commission is charged for investing in this product?
+- What sales commission do you receive for selling this product?

-- What is the total expense ratio on an annual basis (insurance charges, management fees, M&E, etc.) ?
+- What is the total expense ratio on an annual basis (insurance charges, management fees, etc.) ?